matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Their own network interface.
 - 'Run' processes as root (inside the container).
 - Have their own disk space:
-    - can share with host too.
+    - Can share with host too.

 ![VMs vs Containers](images/vm-vs-containers.png "VMs vs Containers")

 **Docker Terminology**

+- Docker Image:
-- Docker Image - The representation of a Docker Container.
-Kind of like a JAR or WAR file in Java.
+    - The representation of a Docker Container.
+    - Kind of like a JAR or WAR file in Java.
+- Docker Container:
-- Docker Container - The standard runtime of Docker.
-Effictively a deployed and running Docker Image.
+    - The standard runtime of Docker.
+    - Deployed and running Docker Image.
-Like a Spring Boot Executable JAR.
+    - Like a Spring Boot Executable JAR.
+- Docker Engine:
-- Docker Engine - The code which manages Docker stuff.
-Creates and runs Docker Containers.
+    - The code which manages Docker stuff.
+    - Creates and runs Docker Containers.

 ![Docker Engine Runtime](images/docker-engine-runtime.png "Docker Engine Runtime")